rarible/protocol/docs/getting-started/quick-start.md

 ## Preprocessing Metadata

-If you want to prepare metadata for your token before sending them to IPFS, you can use the preprocess function.
+Let's use the preprocess function to prepare metadata for different blockchains.

 ```typescript
 const blockchain = Blockchain.ETHEREUM;